 A couple of weeks ago, I went to 360iDev, an iPhone/iOS conference that has been going on for a few years now, devoted entirely to iPhone (and now iPad) development.
 I actually went last year too, and that year had been to WWDC only a few months before.
 It was my first time at either conference, and I got a lot out of both of them.
 But the fact that 360iDev can even hold a candle to the flame that is Apple’s flagship developer conference (WWDC) speaks volumes about how great it is.
 This year, I elected to go to GDC instead of WWDC, but I still wanted to go to a big tech-focused conference, so I went to 360iDev.

 Both years at 360iDev, I took part in the 360iDev Game Jam.
 (I also wrote a blog post about the game I made last year, which I then called ColorWheel.)
 This year, I teamed up with a guy named Levi that I’d never met or worked with before, we managed to make a pretty cool (albiet very simple) little puzzle game in the allotted 12 hours.
 I’ve tentatively started calling it Cloud Growth.
-I just finished a write-up of Cloud Growth, including some more details about the game’s development over on the Game Jam website.
+I just finished a write-up of Cloud Growth (UPDATE: I’ve recovered the text from the game jam site, which no longer exists, and posted it below this post.), including some more details about the game’s development over on the Game Jam website.
 The theme of the game jam this year was “growth”, and our game heavily features clouds, so the naming was not particularly creative.
 The mechanics aren’t particularly creative either, but I can’t remember playing a game with them before, so I do want to polish this little prototype up, and release it at some point.